Summer536/RB-ThermoParticles/README.md

 # RB-ThermoParticles(CUDA)

-**Project name for GitHub**: `CudaRB3D-ThermoParticles`
-**Code title**: *Single-GPU 3D Thermal Rayleigh-Benard LBM with Finite-Size Particles*

 ## Overview
-This CUDA code solves 3D Rayleigh-Benard (RB) convection on a single GPU and supports finite-size spherical particles with particle dynamics and particle heat transfer.
-The fluid/thermal fields use a double-distribution LBM (D3Q27 + BGK).
-Particle-fluid coupling is handled with IBB (interpolated bounce-back) and momentum exchange.
+This CUDA code solves 3D Rayleigh-Benard (RB) convection on GPU and supports finite-size spherical particles with particle dynamics and particle heat transfer.
+The fluid/thermal fields use the double-distribution LBM (D3Q27 + BGK).
+Particle-fluid coupling is handled with IBB (interpolated bounce-back).
 Particle-particle and particle-wall interactions use a soft-sphere repulsion model.

 ## Physical Model
 - **Case**: 3D closed cavity RB convection (hot plate at x=0, cold plate at x=LX) with optional spherical thermal particles.